There's No One at All

 "There's No One at All" (stylized in all caps) is a song by Vietnamese singer-songwriter Sơn Tùng M-TP.
-It was written by Sơn Tùng M-TP, who co-produced it with American music producer Chris Gehringer.
+It was written and produced by Sơn Tùng M-TP, mixed and mastered by American music producer Chris Gehringer.
 The song was released on April 28, 2022, as Sơn Tùng M-TP's comeback single following "Muộn rồi mà sao còn" (2021), and his first English-language song.

 Background and release

 On April 9, 2022, Sơn Tùng changed his profile picture to a black-covered photo on all of his social media handles and unfollowed all of the people he followed on Instagram, raising speculation about a potential comeback single or new project.

 On April 12, 2022, Sơn Tùng announced the new single's title as "There's No One at All".
 On April 20, he released the poster in his returning project and announced that the song would be released on April 28, 2022, at 20:00 (Indochina Time).
 On April 23, 2022, Sơn Tùng released the trailer for the music video on YouTube.